-In Flevoland's geometric polder, in Almere Hout, a 'gothic' cathedral can be found.
-No sky-high stone vaults, immense stained glass windows with divine scenes or echoing corridors, but a cathedral that is formed by a group of Italian poplars.
-Artist Marinus Boezem (Leerdam, the Netherlands, 1934) developed the idea for this Gothic Growing Project in 1978.
-In 1987, at the invitation of the engineers of the Rijksdienst IJsselmeerpolders (RIJP), he planted 178 poplars (Populus Nigra Italica) according to the ground plan of the Reims Notre-Dame (1211-1290).
-Between the trees concrete paths have been laid out, reflecting the ribs of the cross vaults.
-The circles of shells around the trees refer to the sea that could be found here only about half a century ago.
+Squarely set within Flevoland’s geometric polder is a ‘Gothic’ cathedral.
+No sky-high stone vaults, stained glass windows or echoing corridors, but a cathedral made of trees.
+Marinus Boezem developed his Gothic Growing Project in 1978.
+In 1987, by invitation of the Rijksdienst IJsselmeerpolders, he planted 178 Italian poplars according to the ground plan of the Notre-Dame of Reims.
+Between the trees, concrete paths have been laid out, reminiscent of the ribs of the cross vaults.

 Much like the Gothic cathedral, Boezem sees the creation of Flevoland as the pinnacle of human achievement.
 On the parallel plot, he left open the outline of the cathedral in a forest of oak and hornbeam hedges.
 In this ‘contra-cathedral’, the floor plan is marked with concrete tiles instead of poplars.

 Materials: Italian poplars (Popolus Nigra Italica), stone, concrete, shells

 Read more about Marinus Boezem's De Groene Kathedraal